Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Spin orientation series and transformation accuracy

 \subsection{Series for \texorpdfstring{$(\alpha_S, \delta_S)$}{alpha, delta} and \texorpdfstring{$W$}{W}}

 We assume for $\alpha_S$ and $\delta_S$ a form similar to that of $s_x$ and $s_y$, but with non-zero mean terms:

 The mean value of $\alpha_S$ is that of the Laplace plane ($\alpha_{LP}$), as already noticed in Eq.~(\ref{eq_sxform}), see Section~\ref{sec_transfo}.
-For $\delta_S$, the mean value is the sum of $\delta_{LP}$ and of $\delta_{S\,0} \sim \theta_1^2 \tan\delta_{LP} /4$, the latter being a small increment due to the power reduction of a squared sine term in the second-order part of Eq.~(\ref{eq_deltatransfo}).
+For $\delta_S$, the mean value is the sum of $\delta_{LP}$ and of $\delta_{S\,0} \sim \theta_1^2 \tan\delta_{LP} /4$, the latter being a small increment due to the constant term induced by the power reduction of a squared sine term in the second-order part of Eq.~(\ref{eq_deltatransfo}).
 As part of the transformation, this incremental quantity depends on the assumed interior model for the satellites (for instance, entirely solid or not).
 For $W$, we reexpress Eq.~(\ref{eq_Wlong}) assuming the following form:

 where $\dot W$ is defined as $n_L + tr_\mu$, see Eq.~(\ref{eq_Wrate}), with $tr_\mu$ the rate in angle $\mu$. $\gamma_u$ is the libration angle defined with respect to a uniform rotation, see Eq.~(\ref{eq_phiInertial3}).
 The last term is the series $\Delta\mu$ expressed in a form similar to that of $\Delta s_{x/y}$.